May 3, 2025

 • Automate picking lists and shipping labels

-Optimization of the Shipping Processes:
+Optimizing Shipping Processes:

 • Strategically place warehouses near key markets

-• Partner with reliable carriers
+• Collaborate with reliable shipping partners

 • Provide real-time tracking for customers